Marcono1234/gson-record-type-adapter-factory/README.md

 configure them manually.

 ## Known issues
-- **Does not work for local Record classes.**
-This type adapter factory does not work yet for Record classes declared locally in the body of a method.
-This will be fixed in a future Gson version, see [corresponding pull request](https://github.com/google/gson/pull/1969).
 - **Using a type adapter factory as value for `@JsonAdapter` on a Record component and calling `Gson.getDelegateAdapter` inside the factory does not work correctly.**
 The underlying issue is a [known bug](https://github.com/google/gson/issues/1028) in the implementation of